boazsegev/iodine/SPEC-Websocket-Draft.md

 Servers **MUST** extend the Websocket callback object to implement the following pub/sub related methods:

-* `subscribe(args) { |channel, message| optional_block }` where `args` is a Hash object that supports (at least) the following possible keys:
+* `subscribe(args) { |channel, message| optional_block }` where `args` is a Hash object that supports the following possible keys (undefined keys *SHOULD* be ignored):

-    * `channel` a String with similar semantics to a Redis channel (requires an exact String match to receive publications).
+    * `:channel` a String with similar semantics to a Redis channel (requires an exact String match to receive publications).

-    * `pattern` a String with similar semantics to a Redis pattern subscription (performs glob matching to filter publications).
+    * `:pattern` a String with similar semantics to a Redis pattern subscription (performs glob matching to filter publications).

     * If an optional `block` is provided, the block will be called when a publication was received.
 Otherwise, the message (**not** the channel data) should be sent directly to the Websocket client.

+    * `:as` accepts either `:text` or `:binary` Symbol objects.
+This will dictate the encoding for a WebSocket message that's directly sent to the client (as a text message or a binary blob). `:text` will be the default value for a missing `:as`

+        This option is only valid if the optional `block` is missing.

-    If the `subscribe` method is called within a Websocket object, the subscription must be associated with the Websocket object and canceled automatically when the Websocket connection is closed.
+    If the `subscribe` method is called within a Websocket object, the subscription must be associated with the Websocket object and closed automatically when the Websocket connection is closed.

     If the `subscribe` method isn't called from within a connection, it should be considered a global (non connection related) subscription and a block **MUST** be provided.

     The `subscribe` method must return a subscription object if a subscription was scheduled (not necessarily performed).
 If it's already known that the subscription would fail, the method should return `nil`.

+    The subscription object **MUST** support the method `close` (that will close the subscription).

     A global variation for this method (allowing global subscriptions to be created) should be defined as `Rack::Websocket.subscribe`.

-* `unsubscribe(sub)` where `sub` is a subscription object returned from `subscribe`.

-    The `unsubscribe` method must return `true` if the subscription object is valid and scheduled to be canceled or `false` if the subscription object is invalid.

-    A global variation for this method (allowing global subscriptions to be canceled) should be defined as `Rack::Websocket.unsubscribe`.

 * `publish(args)` where `args` is a Hash object that supports (at least) the following possible keys: